RWDevathon/Android-Tiers-Reforged-Standalone/README.md

 * Precepts, memes, deities, rituals, and related content for Ideology owners.
 * A mechanical Empire waging war against organic life with its own joinable hierarchy, mechanics, and features.
 * The mechanical revolution.
-* The reintroduction (besides M7) of the M-Series combat drones, complete with variants 1 through 9 with unique features.
-* Enigmatic quests, requests, and demands of the Archotechs and their "descendants" - with matching rewards.
+* Enigmatic quests, requests, and demands of the Archotechs - with matching rewards.
 * Compatibility with all of the things.

 ## Fair Warning